Waiving hurdle or pre-requisite requirements

 Some units may have co-requisite requirements, which require the student to either have already successfully completed or be enrolled in a particular unit concurrently with your unit.

 Hurdle requirements are conditions placed on the assessment within a unit which require that students meet the requirement to successfully complete the unit (irrespective of the grades they may have achieved for each component part of an assignment).
-The most commonly used hurdle requirements relate to requirements of obtaining a pass in the examination for the unit (50% of the marks available) or that all tasks must be attempted/submitted.
+The most commonly used hurdle requirements relate to requirements of obtaining a pass in the End of Unit Assessment task or Examination for the unit (50% of the marks available) or that all tasks must be attempted/submitted.

 Hurdle and pre-requisite requirements are governed by the Faculty Curriculum Committee and if a requirement is associated with a unit, this information is detailed in the University Handbook listing for the unit.
 In very limited circumstances, hurdle requirements or pre-requisite requirements may be waived for a single student on compassionate or other grounds.